 The ZMT runs a marine experimental facility (MAREE) to cultivate and rear tropical organisms year-round.
 Ecophysiological experiments can be conducted in a simulated tropical marine environment.
 The flexible infrastructure offers more than 60 experimental sea water aquaria in several independent recirculating systems (>10 m³ water volume).
 In addition, 24 mesocosms (>300 l water volume each) allow to investigate responses of benthic communities to environmental stressors.
-Reservoir tanks provide more than 50m3 of seawater and a gas mixing system makes it possible to simulate pre-industrial, present-day and future atmospheric CO2 concentrations to conduct ocean acidification experiments.
+Reservoir tanks provide more than 50m3 of seawater, which is provided by the Aquarium Wilhelmshaven.
+A gas mixing system makes it possible to simulate pre-industrial, present-day and future atmospheric CO2 concentrations to conduct ocean acidification experiments.

 The research concept of the MAREE comprises three general research lines: